 The mind, if its not concocting the most preposterous theory about someone or something, it suddenly seems to be working most efficiently in reminding us all the things that needs to be done or didn’t get done just when we start meditating.

 I can’t believe I am saying this but meditation is not easy at all.
 My attempts to meditate for the last 10 years were not so successful.
-It was awfully difficult to sit still and not think about ‘how long has it been?’ or try to use my biological clock to gauge the time to end the agony of sitting still!.
+It was awfully difficult to sit still and not think about ‘how long has it been?’ or try to gauge the time to end the agony of sitting still!.
 And like most people, I too had my list of excuses of ‘why I couldn’t meditate today’.

 The purpose of meditation is to quieten the mind and to connect with the Universe.
 It may seem like the mind is finding ways to sabotage our efforts to gaining a peaceful and balanced life.
 Truth is, the mind never stops thinking at all!
 Most of us get sucked into its constant yapping all day long.
 Its only when we try to meditate, we realise how noisy it is.

 It certainly seems like I have come a long way but I am so glad that I did not give up trying.
 I meditate every day, yes you heard me right, EVERY DAY! hahahahaha.
 I love it.
 I feel incomplete without it.
 I am going to share how you too can start your journey to finding your inner peace.